 I’ll cover all of these options in detail, but for now, here’s an overview of what the icons do.

 The wrench icon opens the Actions panel.
-This is the area where you can insert photos or files, alter the canvas, share your art, edit the video settings, change preferences and there's an area for help.
+This is the area where you can insert photos or files, alter the canvas, share your art, edit the video settings, and change preferences and there’s an area for help.

 The magic wand icon opens the Adjustments panel.
 You can easily change colors here, as well as apply fun effects to your art.
 Read more about the adjustment options here.